-Master's thesis (indicate topic, committee members and date completed; six credits PSY 810 required)
+Masters thesis (indicate topic, committee members and date completed; six credits of PSY 810 required)

-Dissertation (indicate topic, committee members, date of proposal acceptance and of final oral.)
+Dissertation (indicate topic, committee members, date of proposal acceptance and date of final oral.)

-(12 credits of PSY 830 are required, from 1 to 6 per semester, no more than 3 of which may be prior to proposal acceptance.
-Indicate semesters and credits of PSY 830 enrollment.)
+(12 credits of PSY 830 are required, from 1 to 6 per semester, no more than 3 of which may be prior to proposal acceptance.)